-In the article, we determine the cross section for different fusion reactions: D(d,p)T, $D(d,\gamma)^4He$, $T(d,n)^4He$ and $D(p,\gamma)^3He$ considering the lattice effect in internal conversion of solid state in palladium environment which is a metal with face cubic-centered structure.
+In this article, we determine the cross section of different fusion reactions : D(d,p)T, $D(d,y)^4He,T(d,n)^4He$ and $D(p,y)^3He$ considering the lattice effect in internal conversion of solid state in palladium environment which is a metal with face cubic-centered structure.
 Fusionable particles are solved as sublattice, these particles contribute in fusion reaction in palladium environment.
 Fusion reaction is generated by flux of incoming fusionable particles.
-Bloch function for the initial and final state of three-body system from this fusion cross section can be estimated for above reactions.
-Thus lattice effect is calculated for mentionedreactions.
-Three-body system consists of the host lattice, sublattice and incident particles.
+The Bloch function for the initial and final state of three-body system from this fusion cross section can be estimated for above reactions.
+Thus lattice effect is calculated for mentioned reactions.
+The three-body system consists of the host lattice, sublattice and incident particles.
 Then it is compared with those of an ordinary fusion reaction.
 Finally, the internal conversion coefficient is obtained with regarding the lattice effect.
 The authors strongly discuss that the lattice effect in solid state internal conversion must be considered until the experimental data of fusion cross section have a good justification with theoretical hypothesis.

-Key words: palladium, fusion, crystals, cross section
+Key words: palladium, fusion cross section, crystals, lattice effect